Reactive Power Explained

 Reactive Power

-Reactive power is a type of power that does no real work and is generally associated with reactive elements (inductors and capacitors).
 For example, the inductance of a load such as a motor causes the load current to lag behind the voltage.
-Power appearing across the inductance sloshes back and forth between the inductance itself and the power sources producing no net work For this reason it is called imaginary or reactive power since no power is dissipated or expended.
+Power appearing across the inductance sloshes back and forth between the inductance itself and the power sources, producing no net work.
+For this reason, it is referred to as imaginary or reactive power, as no power is dissipated or expended.
 It is expressed in units of volt-ampere-reactive or var.
-In the sinusoidal case, the reactive power is simply defined as
+In the sinusoidal case, the reactive power is defined as:

 Relationship between P, Q, and S in a sinusoidal condition

-This does not imply that P is not conserved or that current is not conserved because the conservation of energyktnd Kirchoff's current laws are still applicable for any waveform.
-The reactive components actually sum in quadrature (square root of the sum of the squares).
-This has prompted some analysts to propose that Q be used to denote the reactive components that are conserved and introduce a new quantity for the components that are not.
-Many call this quantity D, for distortion power or, simply, distortion voltamperes.
-It has units of voltamperes, but it may not be strictly appropriate to refer to this quantity as power, because it does not flow through the system as power is assumed to do.
+It has units of volt-amperes, but it may not be strictly appropriate to refer to this quantity as power, because it does not flow through the system as power is assumed to do.
 In this concept, Q consists of the sum of the traditional reactive power values at each frequency.
 D represents all cross products of voltage and current at different frequencies, which yield no average power.
 P, Q, D, and S are related as follows, using the definitions for S and P above as a starting point:

-There are many factors to consider when determining and measuring reactive power in an ac circuit in any power plant:
+There are many factors to consider when determining and measuring reactive power in an AC circuit in any power plant:

 • Real power